Flea allergy dermatitis: Is your dog or cat allergic to fleas?

 You can remove fleas from your home with these steps:

-• Finally, you may want to finish with a household flea spray to prevent the development of any flea eggs and larvae you have missed, or are hiding in hard-to-reach areas
+- Finally, you may want to use an additional household flea treatment to prevent the development of any flea eggs and larvae you have missed, or are hiding in hard-to-reach areas.
+Speak to your vet or local pet retail store for more information about the use of these products.

 Step 4: Avoid irritating pet flea sprays and shampoos